kohei0209/self-remixing/README.md

 # Evaluation
-When you use SMS-WSJ, evaluation can be done as follows
+When you use SMS-WSJ, evaluation can be done as follows.
+Speech metrics are first evaluated and then WER is evaluated using Whisper Large v2.
 ```
 run_tests_wsj.sh /path/to/model_directory /path/to/smswsj
 ```
-The above script first evaluates speech metrics and then do Whisper ASR evaluation.

 When using FUSS, evaluation can be done as
 ```
 run_tests_fuss.sh /path/to/model_directory /path/to/fuss
 ```